spec-framework/documentation/output/chapters/SpecReusability.pier.md

 The
+`initializeWidgets` method now uses a different way to initialize the sub\-widgets of the UI\.
+This is because it does not use basic widgets but instead reuses the user interfaces we defines previously as sub widgets\.
-`initializeWidgets` method remains quite similar to the previous implementation as shown in the code [1\.10](#ex_viewer_initializeWidgets)\.
+The remainder of the method is quite similar to the previous implementation, as shown in the code [1\.10](#ex_viewer_initializeWidgets)\.